 “It’s incredulous that somebody would ask you a raclette question to make you feel relax and less nervous — it’s an utter untruth,” said the Briton.

-Lewis, however, is not one to give up, and he plans to continue applying until he obtains Swiss nationality.
+However, not one to give up easily, he plans to continue applying until he obtains Swiss nationality.

 "The fact that a few local people who live in a village rejected me doesn’t have any impact on what I think about this country and the greatness of this country."

-However, Lewis believes his case reflects what many other people have had to go through with the application process.
+However, the Brit believes his case reflects what many other people have had to go through with the application process.